-25-11-21 / Nicholas Andreatidis QC — Arbitration, International
+25-11-21 / Nicholas Andreatidis KC — Arbitration, International

 Nicholas Andreatidis QC and Angus O'Brien (Level Twenty Seven) were joined by Simon Bellas (Jones Day) and Cameron Sim (Debevoise & Plimpton) to unpick some of the uncertainties concerning legal professional privilege in the context of international arbitration.
 The video and podcast recordings of this Level Twenty Seven Chambers webinar…

-22-10-21 / Shane Doyle QC, Sarah Spottiswood — Arbitration, International
+22-10-21 / Shane Doyle KC, Sarah Spottiswood — Arbitration, International

 This presentation formed part of ACICA's Australian Arbitration Week 2021 program.
 Shane Doyle QC and Sarah Spottiswood (Level Twenty Seven Chambers) and Chiann Bao (Arbitration Chambers) explored the situations where an arbitrator might be said to have performed its office so as to be (wholly or as to particular aspects…